simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/TESTING_README.md

 - Log levels: `error`, `warn`, `info`, `debug`, `trace` (from least to most verbose)
 - Set log level with `RUST_LOG=level` environment variable
 - Automated tests require running both sequencer and test clock simultaneously
+- All tests use `--script <file>.json` for consistency
+- Test scripts are JSON files that define sequences of commands
+- See `SYSEX_BUTTON_REFERENCE.md` for details on button commands in test scripts

 ## Pattern Reload Feature